Skip to page content

 • Mrs. Bucket - This is a great role for a young person who has a nice voice, and is a natural nurturer.
 Mrs. Bucket sings

-• The Candy Man Kids - Candy Man Kids sing
+• Candy Man Kid - Candy Man Kids sing

 • Grandpa George - Charlie's three grandparents are mainly non-singing character roles.
 Cast performers that are innately interesting, who have good comic timing and are solid actors.
 These actors can double as Oompa-Loompas in the second half of the show.
 Gender: Male